w3c/distributed-tracing-wg/EXPLAINER.md

 ## Goals

-- To provide a way in which heterogeneous architectures with multiple tracing platforms to operate in concert with each other
+- To provide a standard mechanism to propagate shared context across various architecture components so that multiple tracing platforms can be used in concert with each other.
 - To provide a method for application developers to trace requests without invading users' privacy

 ## Non-goals